albert-gonzalez/backbone-training/README.md

 ** template helpers
 * The file with html extension containing the template should exists
 * The container DOM element should be injected in the view
-* The logic should be in the view, use instead the templateHelpers
+* The logic shouldn't be in the template, use instead the templateHelpers
 * The view should require (or get injected) the template through the text filter
 ###3.
 Add Routing
 * Topics: